| Activities

 February 2005.
 Read the

 programme.
-Read the abstracts.
+Read the abstracts. * Corporate Social

 Responsibility: Voluntary or Mandatory?
 Round table